William Howard Taft: Federal judge

-In 1896, Taft became dean and Professor of Property at his alma mater, the Cincinnati Law School, a post that required him to prepare and give two hour-long lectures each week.
+In 1896, Taft became dean and Professor of Property at his alma mater, Cincinnati Law School, a post that required him to prepare and give two hour-long lectures each week.
 He was devoted to his law school, and was deeply committed to legal education, introducing the case method to the curriculum.
 As a federal judge, Taft could not involve himself with politics, but followed it closely, remaining a Republican supporter.
 He watched with some disbelief as the campaign of Ohio Governor William McKinley developed in 1894 and 1895, writing "I cannot find anybody in Washington who wants him".
 By March 1896, Taft realized that McKinley would likely be nominated, and was lukewarm in his support.
-He landed solidly in McKinley's camp after former Nebraska representative William Jennings Bryan in July stampeded the 1896 Democratic National Convention with his Cross of Gold speech.
-Bryan, both in that address and in his campaign, strongly advocated free silver, a policy that Taft saw as economic radicalism.
+He landed solidly in McKinley's camp in July, after former Nebraska US Representative William Jennings Bryan stampeded the 1896 Democratic National Convention with his Cross of Gold speech and was nominated.
+Bryan, in both that speech and in his campaign, strongly advocated free silver, a policy that Taft saw as economic radicalism.
 Taft feared that people would hoard gold in anticipation of a Bryan victory, but he could do nothing but worry.
 McKinley was elected; when a place on the Supreme Court opened in 1898, the only one under McKinley, the president named Joseph McKenna.

 From the 1890s until his death, Taft played a major role in the international legal community.
 He was active in many organizations, was a leader in the worldwide arbitration movement, and taught international law at the Yale Law School.
 Taft advocated the establishment of a world court of arbitration supported by an international police force and is considered a major proponent of "world peace through law" movement.
 One of the reasons for his bitter break with Roosevelt in 1910–12 was Roosevelt's insistence that arbitration was naïve and that only war could decide major international disputes.